Couples Therapy with Daniel Jonathan

 and the realities we inhabit

 We each have our own world of experiences and perspectives, informed by our unique personal histories.
 These are the realities that we inhabit.
-For the vitality and endurance of a relationship, it is essential to learn to know and acknowledge each other’s realities, ongoingly.
+For the vitality and endurance of a relationship, it is essential to recognize and acknowledge each other’s realities.
+When this breaks down, partners can begin to feel like strangers even in close proximity.

 “Out beyond ideas of wrongdoing and rightdoing there is a field.
 I'll meet you there.”